filterpaper/qmk_userspace/readme.md

 ```

 ## Permissive bilateral hold
-Modifiers should be triggered when they are activated bilaterally with another key using both hands.
-This is implemented with `get_permissive_hold` function for the mod-tap key with a nested tap record that *follows* on the opposite side of the keyboard:
+Modifiers should be triggered when a mod-tap key is held down and another key is tapped on the opposite hand.
+This is implemented in the `get_permissive_hold` function for the mod-tap key with a nested key record that *follows* on the opposite side of the keyboard:
 ```c
 bool get_permissive_hold(uint16_t keycode, keyrecord_t *record) {
     return IS_BILATERAL_TAP();
 }
 ```

-*The data supplied in `keycode` and `record` parameters of the `pre_process_record_user` function can be used to implement a user space version of ZMK's [positional hold tap](https://zmk.dev/docs/behaviors/hold-tap#positional-hold-tap-and-hold-trigger-key-positions) feature in QMK*

 &nbsp;